 It’s an exciting time when your child passes their driving test, and as relieved as you may feel that you no longer have to be their personal taxi driver, the daunting fact that they can now drive independently soon follows that sigh of relief!

-We’ve decided to put together some advice to help you keep calm at this scary time, and ways in which you can help your son or daughter now they can drive!
+As a parent, it’s obvious that you’ll likely be a bag of nerves as soon as they pass.
+To help ease the worries as much as we can, we’ve put together some advice to help you keep calm at this scary time, and ways in which you can help your son or daughter now they can drive solo!

-Your child may have just passed, and can legally be out on the road alone now – but that won’t stop you from being anxious whenever they drive.
+Your child may have just passed and can legally be out on the road alone now – but that won’t stop you from being anxious whenever they drive.
 Doing advanced training courses such as a PassPlus course is a great way to help your teen become even more confident on the road!
-You can learn the things you don’t in your regular driving lessons, such as driving on the motorway and practising in bad weather conditions!
+They can learn the things they may not have done in their driving lessons, such as driving on the motorway or practising in bad weather conditions!

 Whether you helped them buy the car or not, as a parent you’re within your right to set some ground rules for when they’re behind the wheel.
 Things like keeping their phone off and away, and not playing their music too loud.
 The first few months (maybe even longer, it depends on the person) of being behind the wheel independently are exciting but don’t come without risks.
 Keeping as much of their attention on the road as possible at all times is key!

 Now that your child has passed their driving test, they’ll inevitably start to pick up bad driving habits.
 Whilst you can’t stop this from happening completely, make sure the way you drive is how you would want them to behave behind the wheel.
 They’ll still be picking up tips from you even after they’ve passed.